ferd/flatlog/README.md

 - integration tests
 - add example basic usage
 - add example usage with optional tracing for IDs
-- decide what to do with non-report logs
 - clean up test suites